 Interdiciplinary Team Rounds:

-(IDT): IDT is held every bi-monthly from 12:30 to 1:30.
-The Fellows are assigned to pick a current inpatient case to present to the group.
-Members from the primary team, social workers, PCRMs, nursing staff and palliative care staff are also in attendance.
+(IDT): IDT is hospital specific, though held at least bi-weekly.
+Members from the primary team, social workers, PCRMs, nursing staff and palliative care staff are often in attendance.

 The Palliative Care Service often works with patients and families to discuss goals of care at which the Attending is present.
 One of the Team members coordinates these meetings with primary service, social worker, and/or PCRM.

-The outpatient service has three half-day clinics on the first floor of The James Clinic Tuesday and Thursday afternoons.
+The outpatient service is offered at the Stoneridge Medical Center, approximately 20 minutes north of the Wexner Medical Center.
 The Palliative Care Team is often asked to provide follow up appointments for patients discharged from The James with complex pain and symptom management issues and/or palliative care needs.

 Referrals are made by the primary service.
 Appointments are set up by the Palliative Care office staff.